 What if you were able to do a modified version of something you loved but thought you’d never be able to do again?
 Could you set a small goal and take it one loop at a time?

 Wishing you success as you reconnect with something that brought you great pleasure.
 If you need some help reconnecting with your creativity, or getting started on your path to wellness I’d be happy to connect with you.
-Reach out to me by email, purchase one or both of my books, or sign up for my next workshop.
+Reach out to me by email, purchase one or both of my books, or sign up for my Heart Notes newsletter on the home page of my website.